nimbix/jardoc/docs/apps_tutorial.md

 * Build an advanced application that would need more than what current webshell/desktop can offer.
 * Etc.

+There are 2 ways to use the Jarvice embed ssh server (that always start with every jobs):

+1. Using an app STR field to pass the public key desired.
+2. Using portal SSH keys section.

+Lets see the 2 ways.

+### 11.2.1.
+Using STR field

-To simplify process, we will allow user to upload via an STR field a public key to be setup during startup to connect to server.
+We will allow user to upload via an STR field a public key to be setup during startup to connect to server.
 Also, since the ssh server is already embed by Jarvice, we can use a very minimal image, like an Alpine, so our application will be ultra small.

 Please understand also that while the Jarvice embed ssh server listens on port 2222, Jarvice automaticaly map port 22 of the public ip to port 2222 of the running container.
 This means we will only need to open port 2222 on the application side, and end user will just have to reach ssh 22 default port on his/her side.